brandonhall96/F1-Jeopardy/proposal.md

 # Paddle Master Proposal

-This is my proposal for my game **Paddle Master** It will demonstrate a combination of HTML, CSS and Javascript.
+This is my proposal for my game **F1 Trivia** It will demonstrate a combination of HTML, CSS and Javascript.

 # Overview

-My game is called **Paddle Master**, and is based on the 1970s arcade classic "Pong" by Atari.
-The object of the game is to use your paddle to keep the ball in play or hit the ball past your oppent to score points.
+My game is called **F1 Trivia**, which is based off the popular motorsport F1

 # Gameplay

-The game is fairly easy to play.
-The player controls the paddle using the arrow keys to move up and down the y axis.
+The game is fairly easy to play and will depend of the users knowledge of the sport.
+The game will consist of 8 questions and a score of at least 50% will be needed to win.
-The goal of the game is to serve the ball to the openent and try to get it past them.
-For every hit past oppenent you are awarded 1 point.
-First to score 5 points wins the game

 # Basic Features
-*`Ability to move up and down`*
+*`Ability to choose an answer`*
-*`Scoreboard`*
+*`Score counter`*
-*`New game starts after the winner reaches 5`* *`Interactive UI`*
+*`New game can be chosen at the end`*
+*`Final results`*

 # Goals

-The original version will have a black background with white paddles, balls and border.

-I have some goals for the game visually.
-Ideally i would like to make the paddles made to look like hockey sticks and make the ball into a puck of some sort.
+I would like to make the game process more automated so some of the buttons wont be needed.

+I would also like to add more difficulties that will include more questions.